rcmoutinho/salt-local-dev/README.md

 Voilà!
 Everything is now configured!

+> **IMPORTANT:** Keep in mind this code was developed to be **idempotent**.
+So after running once, following executions won't change the final result unless there is something to change _(like a new software version in case we enforce the latest)_.

 ## Documentation

 Find more about the project, extra configurations, faq, and more under the [doc folder](./docs/README.md).